 When cooler days start becoming frequent, it’s usually a sign that winter is fast approaching.
 It’s time to prepare your home for the winter months.
 We always think of taking our warmer clothes out of the closet and prepare ourselves to face the cold, but what about the house?
 Just like the rest of us, it needs to be ready for the freezing cold, snow, and the winter wind.

 Before winter officially hits, some elements should be checked out to ensure your home will be safe throughout the season.
 Let’s take a look at what you can do.
 We’ll look at your windows and doors, heating, ventilation and air conditioning, roof and gutters, and exterior walls to stay safe and warm during colder months.

 Windows and Doors

 According to Natural Resources Canada’s Office of Energy Efficiency, more than 25% of a home’s total heat loss comes from windows.
 This figure is considerable and can cause a significant increase in your heating bill.
 It seems quite obvious that checking your windows’ efficiency is valuable, but how can you do so?
 There are many common problems that can cause your windows to suffer heat loss.

-In fact, it’s simple!
+In fact, it’s simple to check!
 For your windows, simply place your hand around the edges of your windows on a cold, windy day.
 If you feel a draft, two conclusions are possible: the air is seeping through ineffective window seals or the contrast between cold and hot is causing turbulence.
 In both cases, adding a weatherstrip film can reduce air infiltration and, in turn, lower your heating bill.